Visiting for a Sports Tournament?

 What to expect: Weather

 Summer is an ideal time of year to visit Wisconsin.
-As June turns to July, high temperatures typically range from mid-70s to low-80s, with lows between 50-60.
+As June turns to July, rich green views are the norm in Wisconsin, with nature in full bloom.
+High temperatures typically range from mid-70s to low-80s, with lows between 50-60.
 As temps rise, so does humidity – though it’s not uncomfortably high.
-Lush green views are the norm in Wisconsin, in late June, with everything in bloom.
 Weather can be unpredictable so to be prepared pack rain gear and layers.